heatsynclabs/new-hsl/README.md

 Templates are generated using `lodash` at the command line (`sudo npm install -g lodash`)

-They are generated with the command `sudo lodash template="templates/*.jst" exports=amd -o ./js/lodash.template.js -d`
+They are generated with the command `sudo lodash template="templates/*.jst" exports=amd -o ./js/lodash.templates.js -d`

+## SPRITES

+Works like crap, not going to document or include as a dependency because things will break